Royal Ascot is Britain's most valuable race meeting, attracting many of the world's finest racehorses to compete for more than £6.58M in prize money.

 From past experience my 4G signal is strongest in this part of the racecourse...giving me the option to claim some free bets for Royal Ascot and compare odds online if the on-course bookies are being a bit tight with their odds.

-The dress code for the Queen Anne Enclosure is slightly more relaxed than the Royal Enclosure...but is still pretty strict.
+The dress code for the Queen Anne Enclosure is slightly more relaxed than the Royal Enclosure...but it is still pretty strict.

 Gentlemen are required to wear a matching suit with a shirt and tie.

-Ladies are encouraged to dress as of they are attending a formal function.
+Ladies are encouraged to dress as if they are attending a formal function.
 A hat, headpiece or fascinator should be worn at all times.
 Strapless dresses and tops are not permitted.
 Trousers and jumpsuits are permitted if full length.
 Midriffs must be covered.
 Shorts are not permitted.